 For example, electricity generation and distribution company EDP Brasil controls the amount of energy it generates using an application built by OutSystems implementation partner MindSource Brasil.
-William Durante, a representative from MindSource Brasil, told me at the OutSystems NextStep event in Denver last September, that it would have taken 10 months to customize EDP Brasil’s COTS application.
+William Durante, a representative from MindSource Brasil, told me at the OutSystems NextStep event, that it would have taken 10 months to customize EDP Brasil’s COTS application.
 Building the core, mission-critical application from scratch using OutSystems took 13 months and cost less.

-Other organizations are innovating around and on top of their mission-critical legacy systems.
-An example of that is employee benefits, HR and payroll administration company bSwift. bSwift wanted to provide every customer with a customized portal option, not just its largest customers.
-However, mass customization can be too costly to be practical.
+Other organizations are innovating around their mission-critical legacy systems.
+An example of that is employee benefits, HR and payroll administration company bSwift who wanted to provide every customer with a customized portal option, not just its largest customers - however, mass customization can be too costly to be practical using traditional development methods.

 “When we’re in the sales cycle, we can tell those new prospects, ‘Yes, we can deliver this custom, total compensation portal, for you.
 Yes, we can deliver this custom integration with your Workday platform.
 OutSystems allowed us to create a completely different organization, a completely different way of doing business from a product development perspective.”

-There’s also a societal element that’s driving the need for low-code, which is the high expectations of today’s software users.
+There’s also a societal element that’s driving the need for low-code approaches, which is the high expectations of today’s software users.
 Employees and customers don’t want to adapt their behavior to software.
 They expect software to adapt to their needs and desires.

 Interestingly, user expectations are not set solely by the applications in a specific vertical.
 While it’s true that Amazon sets a high bar for the retail industry to follow, any application or website with a search capability is expected to behave like Google.
 The industry or use case is irrelevant in that case.